Smoothed Analysis of Learning from Positive Samples: Introduction

-The algorithm runs in time $\poly(n)$. \end{infcorollary} We stress that before our work the only known algorithms in this setting are by \cite{Kontonis2019EfficientTS,lee2024unknown}, both of which require $S^\star$ to be approximable in $\nL_2$-norm.
-In contrast, the above result works with just an approximation in the $\nL_1$-norm, which is significantly weaker than an approximation in the $\nL_2$-norm.
+The algorithm runs in time $\poly(n)$. \end{infcorollary} We stress that before our work the only known algorithms in this setting are by \cite{Kontonis2019EfficientTS,lee2024unknown}, both of which require $S^\star$ to be approximable in $L_2$-norm.
+In contrast, the above result works with just an approximation in the $L_1$-norm with, \eg{}, non-negative polynomials.
 This change enables us to obtain the following new results from \cref{infcor:truncation}: